loopold/aws-sso-mac/README.md

 ![MFA](image.png)

-To get this I registered Built-in authenticator before
+To get this I registered Built-in authenticator before.
+The link to the MFA Devices page is in the drop-down menu on your profile icon (top right).

 ![Register MFA](image-1.png)